Unique Craft Coffee Shops Found in Oceanside

 The Oceanside Caffeine Crawl — for those looking for a serious (caffeine) buzz!
 Visit one of Oceanside’s many distinctive coffee and tea shops.
 Delight in discoveries such as comic books, vintage vinyl and local artwork.
 Love lattes, cold brews or tantalizing teas?
 You’ll find your perfect pick-me-up at one of the many unique cafes around town.

 Located on South Coast Hwy, Banana Dang is a small coffee bar that is big on character.
 Delight in the amusing name and cute smiling banana logo, enjoy the colorful pop artwork on the walls, play some chess and checkers, or just relax and watch the world go by while sitting at the window bar.
-The superb coffee drinks are prepared with organic milk options then decorated with flourish.
+The superb coffee drinks are prepared with vegan milk options then decorated with flourish.

 The fun décor inside balances with the seriously amazing coffee, food, and upstanding green business practices Banana Dang commit themselves to such as recycling, composting and working with like-minded sustainable suppliers such as San Diego’s Manzanita Roasting Company.

 On North Coast Highway, discover the bright spacious Brown Cup Café & Lounge.
 Owners Roger and Vilai Thavarajah invite you to relax and unwind in their friendly establishment.
 With plants everywhere, dining tables on one side and plush living room furniture on the other, the ambiance at the Brown Cup feels like home.